abhi9720/BankingPortal-API/README.md

 - Maven for project management
 - Postman for API testing

+## TODO
+- UI Fix for Dashboard Charts
+- Pagination in table
+- Save JWT Token in db and remove on logout
+- Email trigger on account login
+- Send Bank Statement on Email

 ## Installation and Setup

 1. Clone the repository: `git clone https://github.com/yourusername/banking-portal-api.git`